petsc/petsc/doc/developers/documentation.rst

 Some of the documentation is built by a "classic" process as described below.

-The documentation tools listed below (except for pdflatex) are automatically downloaded and installed by ``configure``.
+The documentation tools listed below can be automatically downloaded and installed by ``configure``.

 * `Sowing <http://ftp.mcs.anl.gov/pub/sowing/sowing.tar.gz>`__: a text processing tool developed by Bill Gropp.
 This produces the PETSc manual pages; see the `Sowing documentation <http://wgropp.cs.illinois.edu/projects/software/sowing/doctext/doctext.htm>`__ and :ref:`manual_page_format`.
 * `C2html <http://ftp.mcs.anl.gov/pub/petsc/c2html.tar.gz>`__: A text processing package.
 This generates the HTML versions of all the source code.
-* A version of pdflatex, for example in  `Tex Live <http://www.tug.org/texlive/>`__.
-This package might already be installed on most systems.
-It is required to generate the users manual (part of the PETSc documentation).

 Note: Sowing and c2html have additional dependencies like gcc, g++, and flex and do not use compilers specified to PETSc configure.
 [Windows users please install the corresponding cygwin packages]

-Once pdflatex is in your ``$PATH``, you can build the documentation with:

 .. code-block:: console